The optimal solution for recessive retinal dystrophies

 The ultimate goal of gene therapy is to provide diseased cells with cDNA corresponding to a non-mutated target gene.
 To achieve this goal, HORAMA uses vectors that penetrate target cells and transduce cDNA into the nucleus.
 Once there, the delivered, non-mutated gene can then produce functional proteins to replace those produced by the mutated gene.
 These vectors are generally viruses stripped of their infectious or viral activity.
 To develop these vectors, HORAMA uses recombinant-adeno-associated viruses (rAAV), the first-in-class vectors in the gene therapy race.

-Our rAAV vector technology is aimed at a one-time administration to produce a therapeutic protein over the long-term.
+HORAMA rAAV vector technology is designed for a single administration to produce a long-term therapeutic effect.

-The retina is small & enclosed, allowing the localised delivery of a relatively modest amount of gene therapy vector at or near the target site.
+The retina is small and enclosed, allowing localised delivery of a relatively modest amount of gene therapy vector at or near the target site.

-Moreover, the high stability of the targeted retinal cell populations and the lack of cell division allows the use of non-integrating vector systems such as rAAVs thus reducing the possibility of malignant transformation of the target cells (insertional mutagenesis and oncogenesis), which can arise from the insertion of the vector genome into the host cell genome.
+Moreover, the high stability of the targeted retinal cell populations and the lack of cell division allows the use of non-integrating vector systems such as rAAVs, thus reducing the possibility of malignant transformation of the target cells (insertional mutagenesis and oncogenesis), which can occur following insertion of the vector genome into that of the host cell.